yureek/S-HealthStack.github.io/pages/documentation/study management/managing-team-members.md

 # Editing Team Member Information

+To edit a member's information:

+1. From the **Study Settings** page, in the **Members and access** table, locate the row with the desired member and click **EDIT**.
+2. Adjust the data to your liking.
+3. Click **Save**.

 > The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.
+For beta, the action simply silently fails.

 # Removing a Team Member

-> The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.

 To remove a person from the study team:

 1. From the **Study Settings** page, in the **Members and access** table, locate the row with the desired member and click **EDIT**.
-2. Adjust the data to your liking.
-3. Click **Save**.
+2. Click **Remove member from study**.

+> The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.
+For beta, you get a success message, but the member is not removed.